-Embroidered uniform can be ordered from:
+Uniform can be ordered from:

 - flexible trainers or plimsolls for outdoor P.E.

-- traditional length shorts in plain red or black
+- traditional length shorts in plain black

 Wellies or alternative footwear may be brought into school to change into for outdoor playtimes.

-- waterproof bag
+- a waterproof bag

 - one-piece swimsuit for the girls